-One tendency, I think, that dogs down the pace of learning for musicians is that of allowing vagaries to cloud one’s mind and therefore hamper the ability to be objective about musical materials and how to assimilate them.
-In other words, if you have all sorts of vague ideas about how to learn music you will crowd out the important, more objective thinking.
-When you actually get to the gig you can pour on the creative, artistic, even dreamy mindset that artists are especially known for.
-But in the practice room a musician needs to have a coldly calculated, one-track mind to learn all of the materials that are used on the gig.
+If you have all sorts of vague ideas about how to learn music you will crowd out down to earth, objective thinking.
+When you actually get to the gig you can work to pour on the creative and artistic mindset that great artists have.
+But in the practice room a musician needs to have a one-track mind to learn all of the materials needed to play a live performance.

-This is the reason that I feel it is important for developing musicians to get smart about the learning process.
-If you go into the practice room with too much subjectivity about what you need to practice and how you will go about doing it, you will come out of it with less polished material for your gigs.
+This is why it’s important for developing musicians to get smart about the learning process.
+If you go into the practice room with too much subjectivity about what you need to practice and how you will go about doing it, you will come out of it with less workable material for your gigs.

 The claim that I would like to make about the course work for all of my students is that they will always come away from the lesson with a solid idea of what the material is that they are working on, how that material fits into the larger musical picture, and how it is they are going to be working on that material.